-Numba only supports the use of dict() without any arguments.
+Numba supports the use of dict().
 Such use is semantically equivalent to {} and numba.typed.Dict().
 It will create an instance of numba.typed.Dict where the key-value types will be later inferred by usage.
+Numba also supports, explicitly, the dict(iterable) constructor.